-Non-prescription drugs and medicines are sold only in pharmacies.
+Over-the-counter (OTC) drugs and medicines are sold only in pharmacies.
 They are not available at supermarkets, as in many West European countries.
+Prescription drugs can only be sold to people possessing prescription.
 Pharmacies may be recognized by the prominent green cross displayed over the shop-front.
-Many have staff that speaks English or German, and are used to offering advice to tourists (especially in the city centres).
+Many have staff that speaks English or German and are used to offering advice to foreigners (especially in the city centres).

-Validity of Medical Prescriptions:
+The Validity of Medical Prescriptions:

-- A prescription from emergency service is valid for 24 hours - A prescription for antibiotics is valid for 5 days - A prescription for opiates is valid for 3 days - Other prescriptions are usually valid for two weeks
+- A prescription from emergency service is valid for 24 hours - Other prescriptions are usually valid for two weeks